Major Differences Between Microeconomics and Macroeconomics

 Table of Contents

-While microeconomics studies the individual units of a country’s economy, macroeconomics deals with the entire economy of a country as a whole.
-These two branches of economics explain how economies work; ranging from the economy of just an individual to the economy of an entire country.
+While Microeconomics studies the individual units of a country’s economy, Macroeconomics deals with the entire economy of a country.
+These two branches of economics explain how economies work, ranging from the economy of just an individual to the economy of an entire country.

-This article will focus on understanding the two concepts – microeconomics and macroeconomics, and the major differences between micro and macroeconomics.
+This article will focus on understanding the two concepts—microeconomics and Macroeconomics—and their major differences.

 BasisMicroeconomicsMacroeconomics